 9) Learn to batch cook.
 Read our guide on batch cooking!
-If you can prepare all your healthy meals ONCE at the beginning of the week, you are setting yourself up for success.
+If you can prepare all your healthy meals ONCE at the start of the week, you’ll set yourself up for success.

 Why?
 Because now your default, easiest, laziest option is to simply reheat and eat the food you have at home – much less work than ordering takeout or driving to fast food!
 Win-Win-Win.

 Here’s how I batch cook chicken for the week:

 10) Employ the “Never 2 in a Row” rule.
 If you ever eat an unhealthy meal, simply make the next one healthy.

 One bad meal doesn’t ruin a day, so letting an unhealthy breakfast derail you for the rest of the day isn’t smart.

 Simply eat a healthy lunch and get right back on track.

 11) Ask “What would Batman do?”
 If you’re not sure what you should eat, ask what would Batman do.

 A study showed that children were more likely to pick an apple instead of candy when instructed to ask this question.

 And we’re all kids at heart, right?